12 Aug 2022

 1. Who should receive the shingles vaccine?

-• Healthy adults aged 50 or above
+• adults 50 years of age or older;

 1. What are the side effects of the shingles vaccine?